rackerlabs/docs-offerings/docs/api-reference/methods/calculate-discount.rst

    * - commitDiscountCalculation
      - Object *(Required)*
-     - An info block containing information about the commit discount calculation.
+     - An info block that contains information about the commit discount calculation.
    * - commitDiscountCalculation.\ *commitMonths*
      - Integer *(Required)*
      - The number of months of commitment that are required in order to receive the discount.
-Example: ``6```.
+Example: ``6``.
    * - commitDiscountCalculation.\ *commitUsageAmountPerMonth*
      - String *(Required)*
      - The amount of usage the customer may use during the commitment period.